Akshitachoudhary/Hospital_ER_Dashboard_excel/README.md

 The dashboard tracks the following KPIs:

-1️.Number of Patients
+1️.Number of Patients:
 Counts the total number of patients visiting the ER each day.
 This helps identify peak periods and manage staffing needs effectively.

-2️.Average Wait Time
+2️.Average Wait Time:
 Calculates the average time patients wait before seeing a medical professional.
 Monitoring this KPI helps improve patient flow and reduce overcrowding.

-3️.Patient Satisfaction Score
+3️.Patient Satisfaction Score:
 Displays the average daily satisfaction score provided by patients, offering a direct measure of service quality and patient experience.